jotpowers/Personal-Growth/decision-making.md

 # Appendix

 Ok, not really, just a part of this that I thought was interesting, but as I thought more about it, I think it interferes with the flow of the documentation, so I moved it down here.
+Also, I haven't done enough research on the actual state of science on this part to advocate for it as truth.

 # How People Make Decisions